Sushreesatarupa/Value-Chain/README.md

 Scipt4HER Hackathon will allow participants to test their passion for innovation, problem-solving, design thinking, and programming skills by solving the pressing problems faced by women entrepreneurs and drive gender-responsive solutions.

-- How can you bring Financial Inclusion for rural women?
-- How can you deliver tech solutions in leveraging mainstream market and trade for rural women entrepreneurs?
-- How can you build peer-support communities for rural women?

 ---

 ## Team name